Where it appears in the exam

 Know is a stative verb.
 Present Perfect Simple because it connects past to present — but NEVER Continuous.

-"He always complains about the food."
+"He is always complain about the food."

 "He is always complaining about the food."